mihanizm56/fetch-api/README.md

 - parseType('json' | 'blob'): the type to parse the response (json by default)
 - queryParams(object): the object with the query parameters (they will be serialized automatically)
 - headers(object): the object with the headers
-- langDict(object): the object with the errors keys and translated values ('timeout error' and 'timeout error' others must be provided by default - others must be provided from the whole language dictionary)

 #### RestRequest output options: